Maine Windjammer “Families” Embrace Solo Shipmates

 Unlike cruise ships with packaged itineraries, shipboard life on a Maine windjammer is entirely unstructured.
 Each day’s voyage is based on the weather and captain’s whim.
 Since there are more than 3,000 islands dotting the Maine coast, there are seemingly unlimited overnight anchorages.
 There’s time to go ashore each day and stretch your legs or explore a small village or deserted island.
 At night, guests typically congregate on deck and tell stories, star-gaze, listen to music or go for a midnight row.
 No sailing experience is necessary—the captain and crew will literally show you the ropes!

 Solo travelers looking to vacation in a place where they’ll never be lost in the crowd can find no better place than the deck of a windjammer.
 For more information, contact the Maine Windjammer Association 1-800-807-WIND or check out the website at Sailmainecoast.com.
-For media information and to schedule a press trip on board one of the Maine Windjammer Association vessels, contact Marti Mayne, PR Manager at Marti@SailMaineCoast.com or 207-846-6331.
+For media information and to schedule a press trip on board one of the Maine Windjammer Association vessels, please contact our PR department at pr@SailMaineCoast.com.